RikkaApps/RikkaX/insets/README.md

 ### Use InsetsHelper

-First lets create a very simple layout, we can see that the square shows below the status bar.
+First lets create a very simple layout.
+We can see that the square shows below the status bar.

 ![A simple layout with a square on the top left corner; the square shows below the status bar](assets/01.png)